Regulation of Medicine

 A Step-by-Step Guide for Responding to Medical Record Subpoenas

-Healthcare providers are aware that HIPAA and state privacy laws place restrictions on the disclosure of protected health information (PHI) to third parties.
-If a request for records comes via subpoena, discovery request or any other court order, the provider must not ignore it.
+Healthcare providers are aware that HIPAA and state privacy laws restrict the disclosure of protected health information (PHI) to third parties.
+If a request for medical records comes via subpoena, discovery request or any other court order, the provider must not ignore it.
 However, the consequences of responding incorrectly to a request can be even more severe than those of ignoring it altogether.
-Once a subpoena is received, DO NOT ignore it, but also DO NOT immediately disclose the records, as you could be in violation of HIPAA or state privacy laws and face severe penalties.
+Once a subpoena is received, don’t ignore it, but also don’t immediately disclose the records, as you could be in violation of HIPAA or state privacy laws and face severe penalties.

-Step 1: Check if the Request is Signed by a Judge
+Step 1: Check if the Request Is Signed by a Judge

 For example, if the subpoena asks for records relating to a specific date of service, only send records from that day and not the patient’s whole record.
 (If the document you received meets these criteria, there is no need to go on to the other steps, but additional information is available at the end of this document.)

-- Provider must receive a written statement and accompanying documentation from the attorney issuing the subpoena demonstrating that:
+Provider must receive a written statement and accompanying documentation from the attorney issuing the subpoena demonstrating that:

-- A good faith attempt was made to provide written notice of the subpoena to the patient or his or her attorney (this can be satisfied by a cover letter accompanying the request that that patient’s attorney was notified via a carbon copy);
+- A good faith attempt was made to provide written notice of the subpoena to the patient or his or her attorney (this can be satisfied by a cover letter accompanying the request that patient’s attorney was notified via a carbon copy);

 - The written notice included sufficient information to allow the patient to raise an objection to the subpoena;